mdbootstrap/TW-Elements/README.md

 npm install tw-elements
 ```

-3. Require Tailwind Elements as a plugin inside the **tailwind.config.js** file:
+3. Require Tailwind Elements as a plugin inside the **tailwind.config.js** file.
+Additionally to your own content data you should add tw-elements to apply the classes from the interactive components:

 ```javascript
 module.exports = {